 Sommeliers live, breathe and drink wine.
-FINE+RARE buyer Jessica Bryans has asked sommeliers from world renowned restaurants for their newest discoveries…
+FINE+RARE Buyer Jessica Bryans asks a handful of sommeliers from world-renowned restaurants for their newest discoveries

 In search of a little February inspiration, I asked the sommeliers from top restaurants around the globe for their most recent discoveries.
 As you might expect, the responses are an eclectic blend.
 But through FINE+RARE's extensive network (as the second half of our name suggests!) we are often able to source the esoteric and hard-to-find wines that other wine merchants can't access.
 So if you would like to add one of the sommeliers' picks to your cellar, just email us and we'll do our best to find it.